 Precipitate Gold Corp. (the "Company") was incorporated on January 31, 2011, under the laws of the province of British Columbia, Canada, and its principal activity is the acquisition and exploration of mineral properties in Canada and the Dominican Republic.
 The head office, principal address, and records office of the Company are located at 625 Howe Street, Suite 580, Vancouver, British Columbia, V6C 2T6, Canada.
+The Company's shares trade on the TSX Venture exchange under the symbol PRG.

-The recoverability of amounts shown as mineral property interests are dependent upon the discovery of economically recoverable reserves, the Company's ability to obtain financing to develop the properties and the ultimate realization of profits through future production or sale of the properties.
+The recoverability of amounts shown as mineral properties is dependent upon the discovery of economically recoverable reserves, the Company's ability to obtain financing to develop the properties and the ultimate realization of profits through future production or sale of the properties.
 Realized values may be substantially different than carrying values as recorded in these financial statements.

 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to continue its operation as a going concern for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-At November 30, 2021, the Company had not achieved profitable operations, had an accumulated deficit and had working capital of \$400,879.
-Management estimates that the Company has sufficient financial resources, which includes the private placement closed subsequent to November 30, 2021 (Note 13), to carry out currently planned exploration and operations through the next twelve months.
+At November 30, 2022, the Company had a working capital surplus of \$4,684,958.
+Management estimates that the Company has sufficient financial resources to carry out currently planned exploration and operations through the next twelve months.